jimbol/learn-terraform/guide/META_ARGUMENTS.md

 The complete example can be found in the [meta-arguments](../meta-arguments) folder.
 Let's prepare this folder structure before continuing.

 ## `depends_on`
 `depends_on` make explicit an implicit dependency.
-Meaning if the dependency is described via references, we can manually create a reference.
+Meaning if the dependency is NOT described via references, we can manually create a reference.
 This connection gets stored in tfstate and enforces an order of deployment.

 Frequently, this isn't needed.
 For example, lets say we want to add a security group to our EC2 instance.
 Inside `modules/ec2` lets add the security group.